EchoRaya/Bilibili-cover-get-api/README.md

 # First little try

-> I want to get the video cover from bilibili.com througe the number of video
+> I want to get the video cover from bilibili.com through the number of video
      so I  searched the api immediately,but I didn't find,then.....